 If you are not getting enough iron from your diet alone, an iron supplement can help your iron levels.
-An iron supplement that is working well should be easy to take with no side effects, and you should have a noticeable increase in your energy levels.
+An iron supplement that works well should be easy to take with no side effects, and you should have a noticeable increase in your energy levels.

-When choosing an iron supplement, it is important to choose one strong on absorption whilst being gentle on the stomach.
+When choosing an iron supplement, it is essential to choose one strong on absorption whilst gentle on the stomach.